Caring for Newborn Kittens

 If for some reason, a newborn kitten has come to your home and if the mother is not around, this little defenseless animal will need all your care and attention to grow up strong and healthy.
 For you to be able to respond to the needs of a darling pussycat, OneHowTo.com goes over how to care for a newborn kitten.

-You may also be interested in: How Many Kittens Can a Cat Give Birth To
+You may also be interested in: How to Keep a Kitten Warm

 Steps to follow: